Select units of measurement for the temperature and rainfall tables (metric or imperial).

 aurora borealis).

-winds that descend from the perennial ice cap and then reach the fjords and the sea are called
+windy island.
+The wind that descends from the perennial ice cap and reaches the fjords and the sea is called

 There are also the southern and westerly winds, which blow especially along the southern coast, and are due to the clash between polar and mild air masses, the latter carried along the Atlantic Ocean by the Gulf Stream.
 There are, however, also sheltered bays and fjords where the wind blows more rarely.